-The results of this study demonstrate that the SDCCD creates value from multiple perspectives.
+\ The rate of return is not reported for the social perspective because the beneficiaries are not necessarily the same as the original investors.
+Conclusion The results of this study demonstrate that the SDCCD creates value from multiple perspectives.
 The colleges benefit county businesses by increasing consumer spending in the county and supplying a steady flow of qualified, trained workers to the workforce.
 The SDCCD enriches the lives of students by raising their lifetime earnings and helping them achieve their individual potential.
 The colleges benefit state and local taxpayers through increased tax receipts and a reduced demand for government-supported social services.
 Finally, the SDCCD benefits society as a whole in California by creating a more prosperous economy and generating a variety of savings through the improved lifestyles of students.

-About the study

-Data and assumptions used in the study are based on several sources, including the FY 2021-22 academic and financial reports from the SDCCD, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Lightcast's Multi-Regional Social Accounting Matrix model, and a variety of studies The results of this study demonstrate that SDCCD creates value from multiple perspectives.

-and surveys relating education to social behavior.
+About the study Data and assumptions used in the study are based on several sources, including the FY 2023-24 academic and financial reports from the SDCCD, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Lightcast's Multi-Regional Social Accounting Matrix model, and a variety of studies and surveys relating education to social behavior.
 The study applies a conservative methodology and follows standard practice using only the most recognized indicators of economic impact and investment effectiveness.
-For a full description of the data and approach used in the study, please contact the district for a copy of the main report.
+For a full description of the data and approach used in the study, please contact the systems for a copy of the main report.

-Lightcast provides colleges and universities with labor market data that help create better outcomes for students, businesses, and communities.
+Lightcast Lightcast provides colleges and universities with labor market data that help create better outcomes for students, businesses, and communities.
 Our data, which cover more than 99% of the U.S. workforce, are compiled from a wide variety of government sources, job postings, and online profiles and résumés.
 Hundreds of institutions use Lightcast to align programs with regional needs, drive enrollment, connect students with in-demand careers, track their alumni's employment outcomes, and demonstrate their institution's economic impact on their region.
 Visit lightcast.io/solutions/education to learn more or connect with us.